attrung/mlchain-public-dev/docs/4_Tutorials/1_Pytorch.md

 ## 2. Applying ML-Chain

 Whether you followed the first step or not, you should now have a <b> model.pth </b> file ready for running.
+If not, please download it here: https://drive.google.com/file/d/1BT4ZUeYVTMAkxz_XMkJ_9RyL69d26I6m/view?usp=sharing.
-In the same folder, create a <b> main.py </b> file and include the following libraries:
+In the same folder where you stored the <i> model.pth </i> file, create a <b> main.py </b> file and include the following libraries:

 ```python
 import torch